Chapter 7. Knots and Links

 Oriented Gauss codes were introduced by Andreeva et al., and are described as part of their Book Knot Simplifier.
 Unlike classical Gauss codes, they preserve the orientation of the diagram, and they correctly identify the topology of composite knots.

-• Dowker-Thistlethwaite notation, which is essentially a more streamlined variant of classical Gauss codes.
-They have played an important historical role in knot tabulation; see Adams [Ada94] for some history and also a precise description of the format.
+• Dowker-Thistlethwaite notation: This is essentially a more streamlined variant of classical Gauss codes.
+It has played an important historical role in knot tabulation; see Adams [Ada94] for some history and also a precise description of the format.

 Regina understands both the numerical and alphabetical variants of Dowker-Thistlethwaite notation.
 The numerical variant involves a sequence of n even signed integers.
 The alphabetical variant transforms this into a compact text string by replacing the positive integers 2,4,6,… with lower-case letters a,b,c,…, and replacing the negative integers -2,-4,-6,… with upper-case letters A,B,C,….
 The alphabetical variant can only be used to describe knots with 26 crossings or fewer.